awsdocs/aws-doc-sdk-examples/resources/clients/react/elwing/README.md

 ### What is a plugin?

-A plugin is just a JavaScript Object containing the following properties:
+A plugin is a JavaScript Object that contains the following properties:

 - `navigationItem` - A Cloudscape `SideNavigationProps` object.
-- `component` - The component that will display when the link in the sidebar is clicked.
+- `component` - The component that displays when choosing the link in the sidebar.

 ## Add a plugin

 ### ⚠️ Important

-The automated steps will overwrite the `manifest.ts` file with the latest plugins from the `plugins` directory.
+The automated steps overwrite the `manifest.ts` file with the latest plugins from the `plugins` directory.

 ### Add a plugin automatically

-A convenience script has been added to support the quick creation of a plugin.
+A convenience script is included to support quick plugin creation.

 1. Run `npm run create-plugin <plugin-name>`.
 1. Find your plugin in the `plugins` directory.